BorhanTheAnalyst/SuperStore-Sales-Dashboard-and-Forecast/README.md

 3. Forecast sales for the next 15 days using historical data.
 4. Support strategic decision-making for business growth and customer satisfaction.

+# SuperStore Sales Dashboard and Forecast

+## Project Overview
+This project demonstrates an interactive Power BI dashboard analyzing SuperStore sales data.
+The dashboard includes dynamic filtering, KPIs, and a 15-day sales forecast using time series analysis.

+## Objectives
+- Provide actionable insights and accurate sales forecasting to support business growth and decision-making.
+- Utilize interactive visualizations to explore sales data across different dimensions and granularity.

 ## Features
 - **Dashboard Highlights**:
   - Sales trends over time.